zoeskan/MCB185/course/unit1-calculations.md

 We don't usually do math inside `print()` statements.
 We usually store numbers inside variables and do math with the variables.
-The `=` sign is used to assign numbers (and other types of things).
+The `=` sign is used to assign numbers (and other types of values).

 The code below computes the hypotenuse `c` given sides `a` and `b`.